teamheimonen/teamheimonen.github.io/_posts/2015-10-23- handlebar.md

 published: true
 ---

 Just received an email from CARBONTRIKES with a photo of the custom handlebar for my trike.
-However, I'm not allowed to publish the photo - it's a prototype part.
+However, they asked me NOT to publish the photo - it's still a secret prototype part.
 Many more months still to wait before the trike is ready - scheduled delivery is on February 2016.